MadeAgents/Hammer/README.md

 # Hammer

-The source code and dataset mentioned in the paper ```Hammer: Robust Function-Calling for On-Device Language Models via Function Masking```.
+The source code and dataset mentioned in the paper [```Hammer: Robust Function-Calling for On-Device Language Models via Function Masking```](https://arxiv.org/pdf/2410.04587).

 ## Overview

 The Hammer series employs function masking to selectively focus on specific functions during inference, improving the robustness and efficiency of function-calling.
 These methods are especially valuable for on-device language processing applications where computational resources are limited.

-For an in-depth discussion on Hammer and the validation experiments, please refer to our [paper](https://arxiv.org/abs/2410.04587).

-We have released several models based on the ```Function Masking``` techniques discussed in the paper, available on Hugging Face.
-Detailed model descriptions can be found at [MadeAgents on Hugging Face](https://huggingface.co/MadeAgents).
+We have released several models based on the ```Function Masking``` techniques discussed in the paper, available on [MadeAgents on Hugging Face](https://huggingface.co/MadeAgents).

 ## Fine-Tuning